spdx/spdx-3-model/model/Security/Properties/catalogType.md

 ## Summary

-TODO
+Specifies the exploit catalog type.

 ## Description

-A catalogType is a mandatory value and must select one of the two entries in the `ExploitCatalogType.md` vocabulary.
+A catalogType is a mandatory value and must select one of the existing entries in the `ExploitCatalogType.md` vocabulary.

 ## Metadata